marl-book/codebase/README.md

 pip install -r requirements.txt pip install -e .
 ```
+Do not forget to install PyTorch in your environment.
+Instructions for your system/setup can be found here: https://pytorch.org/get-started/locally/

 ## Running an algorithm
 This project uses [Hydra](https://hydra.cc/) to structure its configuration.
 Algorithm implementations can be found under `fastmarl/`.
 The respective configs are found in `fastmarl/configs/algorithms/`.